flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 (`maxKnownAndSupportedAgpVersion`) can be updated, and if so, take the necessary steps to ensure that we are testing this version in CI.
-- Update the `javaAgpCompatList` that contains the Java/AGP compatibility infomration known to the tool.
+- Update the `javaAgpCompatList` that contains the Java/AGP compatibility information known to the tool.
 - Update the test cases in [gradle_utils_test.dart](../../..test/general.shard/android/gradle_utils_test.dart) that test compatibility between Java and AGP versions
 (relevant tests should fail if you do not fix them preemptively, but should also be marked inline).